vamshi-afk/MQ2-Gas-Sensor/README.md

 Feel free to fork this repository, open issues, and submit pull requests.
 Any contributions to improve the code, documentation, or add new features are welcome!

+## Acknowledgment

+This project was completed in collaboration with [@srikark7](https://github.com/srikark7), and [@user3](https://github.com/user3), who each contributed significantly to its development.

 ## 📄 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.